 Experiment with different products, and be open to new techniques that may be unfamiliar.
 Think Retinol, Vitamin C, Dry Brushing, MicroNeedling, and Facials, for starters.

-Self-Care for Young Adults #2: Get Appropriate Medical Care
+It’s Not Too Late for Self-Care: Get Appropriate Medical Care

 Even if you feel you are at your optimum health, wellness visits are important to establish a doctor-patient relationship, evaluate your baseline health statistics, and enable you to get face-to-face medical advice and recommendations.